drewlyton/blog-posts/5 Shape Up Tactics Every Product Team Can Use.md

 *Shape Up* is a product development methodology that I think is well suited for this type of customization.
 Although it was developed at Basecamp - a company known for its dogmatic ways of working - most of the strategies they share in the book are malleable and portable.

-At its core, *Shape Up* is really just a set of tactics designed to help teams focus on the relationship between problem and solution.
-So, in this post, I'm going to share 5 tools I think every product team should be using.
+At its core, *Shape Up* is really just a set of tactics designed to help teams focus on the most important aspect of product development: the relationship between problem and solution.
+So, in this post, I'm going to share five incredibly useful tools from Shape Up that any team can use.

 ## 1. Breadboarding

 ## 2. Fat Marker Sketches
+Design

 ## 3. The Pitch

 ## 4. The Handoff
+Self organizing teams

 ## 5. Cycles
 Words matter.